Marketing vs. Sales: What's the Difference?

 Each stage of the funnel requires communicating with customers:

 • Marketers communicate with customers via digital and print campaigns, including ads, social media posts, videos, blog posts, and emails.
-These efforts are meant to alert potential or existing customers to a company’s new or current products and services or build up brand awareness and brand loyalty.
+These efforts are meant to alert potential or existing customers to a company’s new or current products and services or build brand awareness and loyalty.

 Marketing and sales work best together.
 For example, marketing teams can generate leads (known as marketing qualified leads or MQLs) for sales.
 In contrast, the sales team can inform marketing about customers’ needs so they can develop more specific campaigns and messaging.